Ameobea/homepage/notes/content/posts/amdgpu-dkim-broken-boot-fix.md

 After a good bit of googling, I found a [blog post written in Japanese](https://github.com/KeenS/KeenS.github.io/blob/5004f414f38c12c5d05f9d4c191c63232ef7f99b/content/post/Ubuntudeamdgpunodoraibainsuto_runishippaishitaatoGPUgatsukaenakunattatokinotaishohou.md?plain=1#L14) which talks about this exact situation.

-> It turns out that when the `amdgpu-dkim` kernel module build fails, a file `/etc/modprobe.d/blacklist-amdgpu.conf` will get created.
+> It turns out that when the `amdgpu-dkms` kernel module build fails, a file `/etc/modprobe.d/blacklist-amdgpu.conf` will get created.
 This results in the `amdgpu` kernel module getting forced to not load during boot and results in the boot failing (unless the `nomodeset` boot param is set).

 After deleting that file, the computer booted normally.